 No. 1: Novak Djokovic vs Rafael Nadal – 5–7, 6–4, 6–2, 6–7 (5), 7–5 in 5 hours and 53 minutes

-The finals of the 2012 Australian Open remains the longest Grand Slam final in the Open Era in duration and is undoubtedly one of the greatest ever tennis match as well.
-Nadal was already a 10-time Grand Slam champion and was looking for his 2nd title at the Australian Open while Novak had won just 4 Grand Slam titles and was also the defending champion that year.
+The finals of the 2012 Australian Open remains the longest Grand Slam final in the Open Era in duration.
+It is undoubtedly one of the greatest ever tennis matches as well.
+Rafael Nadal was already a 10-time Grand Slam champion and was looking for his 2nd title at the Australian Open while Novak Djokovic had won just four Grand Slam titles and was also the defending champion that year.

-Novak had made it to the 4th round without dropping a set and won his round of 16 match in 4-sets.
-He then won his quarter-final clash in straight-sets before defeating Murray in 5-sets to enter the finals.
-Nadal on the other hand reached the quarter-finals without dropping a single set and then won his quarter-finals and semi-final matches in 4-sets including his win over Federer in the semis.
+Novak had made it to the fourth round without dropping a set and won his round of 16 match in four sets.
+He then won his quarter-final clash in straight-sets before defeating Murray in five sets to enter the finals.
+Nadal on the other hand reached the quarter-finals without dropping a single set and then won his quarter-finals and semi-final matches in four sets including his win over Federer in the semis.

 After having split the first 4 sets, a roaring crowd was pleased to see the match go into the 5th set.
 Nadal was 4-2 up in the 5th set and seemed to win the title but Novak fought back bravely and with a strong forehand while approaching the net and gave out a big roar as he won the title in front of a rousing crowd.
 Djokovic finally won the match 5–7, 6–4, 6–2, 6–7 (5–7), 7–5 in 5 hours and 53 minutes.